13 min read

 What is a Microsoft Teams Ticketing System?

 Teams, established in 2017, is Microsoft’s business communication platform that enables collaboration, sharing, and messaging.
-In addition to its traditional uses, you can build and manage a limited help desk directly in Teams using its limited capabilities or by integrating with a third-party ticketing tool.
+In addition to its traditional uses, if you have a ticketing system, you can integrate with Teams and use the application as your ticketing system.

 Teams has somewhat limited capabilities as a ticketing system because that’s not the original intention of the application.
 When integrated with a robust automation and ticketing tool explicitly designed for tickets, Teams has various capabilities, including the following: